PLM Design

 Follow These Steps:

-1. Stand straight wearing a structured bra.
+Stand straight in a structured bra

 This measurement ensures bust shaping begins at the correct height.
 Too short or too long?
 You’ll need a bust adjustment.